rage/java-programming/data/part-11/3-exceptions.md

 ## Handling exceptions

 <!-- Poikkeukset käsitellään `try { } catch (Exception e) { }` -lohkorakenteella.
 Avainsanan `try` aloittaman lohkon sisällä on lähdekoodi, jonka suorituksessa tapahtuu *mahdollisesti* poikkeus.
 Avainsanan `catch` aloittaman lohkon sisällä taas määritellään poikkeustilanteessa tapahtuva käsittely, eli mitä tehdään kun try-lohkossa tapahtuu poikkeus.
 Avainsanaa catch seuraa myös käsiteltävän poikkeuksen tyyppi, esimerkiksi "kaikki poikkeukset" eli Exception (`catch (Exception e)`). -->
 We use the `try {} catch (Exception e) {}` block structure to handle exceptions.
-The keyword `try` starts a block containing the code which *might* throw an exception. the block starting with the keyword `catch` defines what happens if an exception is thrown in the `try` block.
+The keyword `try` starts a block containing the code which *might* throw an exception.
+The block starting with the keyword `catch` defines what happens if an exception is thrown in the `try` block.
 The keyword `catch` is followed by the type of the exception handled by that block, for example "all exceptions" `catch (Exception e)`.

 ```java